Go Back

 • Drain the taro and while hot, mash the mixture with a fork (or potato masher).

-• While the taro is still hot, add in the coconut oil, condensed milk/sugar and mix until combined.
+• While the taro is still hot, add in the coconut oil (or coconut milk), condensed milk/sugar and mix until combined.
 (If you prefer a purple hue to the taro paste, you can add purple sweet potato powder).

 • Note: if you prefer a silky smooth texture, you can run it through a food processor or high-powered blender.